roberttoth02/App-SerialPortMac/README.md

     cmake -DCMAKE_BUILD_TYPE=Release ../App-SerialPortLinux
     cmake --build .

-NB: On Ubuntu, this is required to authorize access of user to /dev/ttyS devices
+NB: On Ubuntu, it might be required to authorize access of user to /dev/ttyS devices :

     sudo usermod -a -G tty $USER
     sudo usermod -a -G dialout $USER